AMonoyios/Cliff-Jump/README.md

 - Implement a game-over trigger (*3)

 ### OnGoing
-- Scroll scene and spawn new tiles
+- Scroll scene and spawn new tiles (IUpdatable)

 ### Done
 - Spawn objects to fill width of screen regardless the size/scale